Xeverous/the_website/website/pages/cpp/utility/cpp_faq.md

 C++ puts a great effort to support many paradigms, including object-oriented, functional, generic and metaprogramming.
 The whole STL is designed around generic programming - instead of implementing interfaces you specialize and instantiate templates.

 See also cat-dog program written in various styles.
-TODO link.
+TOWRITE.

 ### What is STL?